 Energy Inside The Room

-Acoustic Fields uses two main approaches to deal with sound proofing a wall when it comes to management of low, medium, and high frequency energy management inside the room.
+Acoustic Fields uses two main approaches to deal with soundproofing when it comes to management of low, medium, and high frequency energy management inside the room.
 First, we have our own foam technology that comes in three different thicknesses.
-One can manage internal room absorption levels and rates by choosing the appropriate foam thickness to accomplish their room absorption objectives.
-One can use our foam technology that is smooth in absorption and has predictable and consistent rates and levels of absorption performance.
+You can manage internal room absorption levels and rates by choosing the appropriate foam thickness to accomplish your room absorption objectives.
+You can use our foam technology that is smooth in absorption and has predictable and consistent rates and levels of absorption performance.
 Secondly, we use activated carbon (charcoal) in freestanding or built in the wall technology that can lower bass energy issues with technology that has rates and levels of absorption never before achieved in a commercially viable product.

 The Absorber Wall Series Of Soundproofing Walls Solutions Engineered By Acoustic Fields